Start your WordPress blog today with our simple, easy-to-follow guide.

-You will notice as you search online for a domain registrar that there are many companies offering the same services.
+As you search online for a domain registrar, you will notice that many companies offer the same services.

-That’s a good sign though, but the problem is – there are service providers with trashy services.
+That’s a good sign, but the problem is that there are service providers with trashy services.

 How do you identify them?
-What are the things to look out for when registering a new website name?
+When registering a new website name, what are the things to look out for?

 Price and Registration period

-You want to save as much money as you can when setting up your blog.
+You want to save as much money as possible when setting up your blog.
 Most registrars price their services at $8 for the first year and $12 for subsequent years.

 Apart from price, the next crucial thing to check is how satisfied current users of the services are – and complaints from previous users.